 Wang Shanshan began as a defender but found her strength after moving to attack in 2018.
 She once scored nine goals in 37 minutes—after entering as a substitute.

-Dragon and phoenix symbols feature on the China home shirt, representing the team's quest to return to glory.
-The association crest has five stars from the national flag, while inside the shirt is another phoenix, embodying royalty, power and the team's pursuit of excellence.
+Dragon and phoenix symbols feature on the China home jersey, representing the team’s quest to return to glory.
+The federation crest has five stars from the national flag, while inside the shirt is another phoenix, embodying royalty, power and the team’s pursuit of excellence.

 China’s new away shirt has a brilliant all-over phoenix print with crimson accents.
 Like the home kit, this jersey also has a phoenix graphic inside the collar, a symbol of inner pride and the rise to victory.